wansang93/OS_Cloud/AWS_GURU/AWS Certified Cloud Practitioner 2020/Chapter2.md

 - Migrations & Transfer, Network & Content Delivery
   - VPC, Route53

-### 2-1-tips. 클라우드 컴퓨팅이란?(What Is Cloud Computing?)

-- Know the 6 Advantages of Cloud
-  - Trade Capital Expense For Variable Expense
-  - Benefit from massive economies of scale
-  - Stop guessing about capacity
-  - Increase speed and agility
-  - Stop spending money running and maintaining data centers
-  - Go global in minutes
-- Know 3 different types of Cloud Computing
-  - Infrastructure As A Service(IAAS): EC2
-  - Platform As A Service(PAAS): Elatic Beanstalk, Lightsail
-  - Software As A Service(SAAS): Gmail
-- Know 3 types of Cloud Computing Deployments
-  - Public Cloud: AWS, Azure, GCP
-  - Hybrid: Mixture of public and private
-  - Private Cloud(Or on Premise): You manage it, in your datacenter.
-Openstack or Vmware

 ## 2-2.
 AWS와 세계 둘러보기(Around THe World With AWS)

 - AWS Products Link -> [https://aws.amazon.com/products/](https://aws.amazon.com/products/)